Why do you need crown lengthening?

 - You have deep cavities below your gums

 In the cases mentioned above, your dentist needs to prepare your tooth so that it can hold your crown.
-Experts say you should have at least 3 mm of tooth between your bone crest (bone lining of your tooth) and the margin of an artificial dental prosthesis/ crown.
+Experts say you should have at least 3 mm of the tooth between your bone crest (bone lining of your tooth) and the margin of an artificial dental prosthesis/crown.

 2. To enrich your smile

-Periodontists (gum specialists) are the experts at crown lengthening.
-During the procedure they will have a look at your medical tests, X-rays, and conduct an oral examination, and assess the following:
+Periodontists (gum specialists) are the experts of crown lengthening.
+During the procedure they will have a look at your medical tests, X-rays, and conduct an oral examination to assess the following:

 If your dentist needs to remove only the gum tissue, the procedure is faster than removing both the bone and the soft tissue.

-Once the anesthesia starts working, your dentist places cuts which separate your gums from your tooth.
+- Once the anesthesia starts working, your dentist places cuts which separate your gums from your tooth.
 The extent of separation depends on the amount of tooth that you need to expose.
-In most of the cases, your dentist needs to remove some bone around your roots.
-However, sometimes, your dentist needs to expose a little more of your roots so as to make sure your crowns are firmly seated.
-After which your dentist washes your exposed tooth with saline / salt water.

 How much does a crown lengthening cost?

-Price also depends on the amount of gum to be removed.
-If some of your bone needs to be removed, that will also increase the price.
+- if some of your bone needs to be removed, that will increase the price

-If you need additional treatments, e.g. root canal, this will increase the price.
-Note: you'll probably need some dental cleaning before the procedure, this usually adds $50-$200 to the final sum.
+- you'll probably need a dental cleaning before the procedure, this usually adds $50-$200 to the final sum

 - Your bleeding doesn’t stop